Find Your Course Reserves in ELMS, the Libraries' course reserve system.

 Placing materials on course reserve

-- In Person at the circulation/reference desk at the Performing Arts Library (preferably on a typed or word processed document).
-The Performing Arts Library allows instructors to place on reserve scores, personal audio and video recordings, class notes, homework solutions, sample exams, and other items.
+- The Performing Arts Library allows instructors to place on reserve scores, personal audio and video recordings, class notes, homework solutions, sample exams, and other items.
 Personal copies of items for placement on reserves should be clearly marked as such.
-Please remember that all copyrighted materials placed on reserve must contain a notice of copyright. *See note below for information on placing articles and book chapters on reserve.
+Please remember that all copyrighted materials placed on reserve must contain a notice of copyright.

 When submitting a request please include the following information: